local-motion/product/functionality/users_and_access/identity_and_access_management.md

 # Identity and access management
 This section describes the enrollment and authentication of regular users.

+In our system, we consider regular users Citizens.
+Citizens are potential volunteers that have not signed up to participate in making a playground smokefree.

 ## User enrollment
 Anyone can enroll into the system and become a regular user.